kutuluk/loglevel-plugin-remote/README.md

 - Sends logs asynchronously with a specified frequency using only one request at a time.
 - Slows the frequency of sending after a fail and restores after success.
-- Supports Bearer authentication scheme
+- Supports Bearer authentication scheme.
-- Provides string substitutions like console and node.js (%s, %d, %j, %o)
+- Provides string substitutions like console and node.js (%s, %d, %j, %o).
+- In the event of a failure in sending logs can be stored in the browser and sent to the server after the connection is restored or even the next time the user visits the site.

 ## Installation